clusture/concise/machine-learning/linear-regression/introduction-to-linear-regression/notes.md

 ## Introduction to Linear Regression

-Let's revisit supervised learning setting and regression problem.
+First, let's revisit supervised learning setting and regression problem.
 Through the housing price prediction example, we introduce regression problem and propose linear regression as a method of solving it.
 We describe the least squares cost function which gives raise to ordinary least squares regression.

 ---